 Any outstanding bonuses

-Make sure that the agreement properly reflects what outstanding bonus is due to you, especially where the bonus is being paid as deferred stock after you leave the Bank.
+Make sure that the agreement properly reflects what outstanding bonus is due to you, especially where the bonus is being paid as deferred stock after you leave your employment.
 Make sure any stock options and share awards are also covered.